bangunx/minecraftHades/README.md

 - First-person movement with gravity, sprinting, and jumping
 - Block interaction: left-click to dig, right-click to place selected block
 - Simple tree growth and water that renders only exposed surfaces
+- Compass, minimap with visit markers, and a visible avatar to ground navigation
+- Expanded block palette featuring cobble, clay, glass, and glowstone building blocks
 - Modular structure with focused folders for core, player, textures, world, and UI logic

 ## Getting Started